 “Hari Raya” means Celebration Day in Malay while “puasa” translates to “fasting”.
 It is also known as Hari Raya Aidilfitri.

-In Singapore, 15% of the population identify themselves as Muslims and 13.4% of residents are Malay (in fact, about 99% of Malays in Singapore are Muslims), according to the Singapore Census of Population 2010 so most Eid celebrations in Singapore are largely rooted in and tied to Malay traditions with strong Islamic foundations.
+In Singapore, 15 per cent of the population identify themselves as Muslims and 13.4 per cent of residents are Malay (in fact, about 99 per cent of Malays in Singapore are Muslims), according to the Singapore Census of Population 2010 so most Eid celebrations in Singapore are largely rooted in and tied to Malay traditions with strong Islamic foundations.

 Muslims fast for a month prior to Eid during Ramadan (the ninth month of the Islamic calendar) from dusk till dawn.
 Fasting is one of the five pillars of Islam, and it done for atonement and to express gratitude and empathy for the needy.
 Eid al-Fitr marks the end of Ramadan and it is a day of celebration.

 In the 1960s, the first day of Hari Raya Puasa in Singapore was determined by moon sightings and announcement were made on the radio to declare if the new moon was sighted.

 But as the years go by, authorities rely on astronomical calculations instead and the date for Hari Raya Puasa is known in advance every year.

 The first day of Hari Raya Puasa, Muslims in Singapore flock to the mosque in the morning (usually the mosque closest to their home) to offer special Eid prayers to commemorate the festival.

 This is followed by a day of visiting family and relatives for the rest of the day in beautiful traditional Malay baju kurung (traditional Malay costume for men and women) and kebayas (for the ladies).

 It is a popular practice for family units to be dressed in the same colour/hue as they go about their visitations – you can easily spot them everywhere in Singapore.